ryanholbrook/kaggle-learn/tutorial-1-first-model.md

 ```

-# A Regression Model #
+# Fitting a Trend-Line #

 What makes a time series unique is that consecutive observations in the series will usually be *dependent*.
 Today tells us about tomorrow.

 So, since the time index informs us about the observations, we could treat a forecasting problem as a regression problem.
 We could treat the series of observations as the target and the index as a feature.

-To make a forecast on our series, we will fit a *linear trendline* using [simple linear regression ](https://en.wikipedia.org/wiki/Simple_linear_regression).
+To make a forecast on our series, we will fit a *linear trend-line* using [simple linear regression ](https://en.wikipedia.org/wiki/Simple_linear_regression).
+Our trend-line model will fit a least-squares line with `Interest` as the target and `Week` as the feature.

 ## Prepare Data ##

+There are two issues we must address when preparing our data for training.
+First, the feature must be numeric.
+Second, we have to be careful splitting.

 ```python
 from sklearn.model_selection import train_test_split